Pro Talk with the Gurus of Gardens & Floristry

 Let's Talk Gardening Plants & Products with Sean

 Love lavender but it keeps letting you down?
 Unless you’re living right on the coast with its sandy soil, you’ve most likely struggled with keeping your lavender alive for more than a season or two.
 That’s partly due to our climate, but your soil composition has a huge amount of impact on your success.
 Give Sean’s video a watch to learn how to properly prepare your soil, and learn about how Phenomenal Lavender may be the hybrid answer you’ve been searching for.
-A transcript of the video is available in our blog.
+A transcript of the video is available in The Buzz Blog.

 Proper Plant Potting